ijnek/nao_interfaces-docs/index.rst

 The project is hosted on `Github`_.

-:ref:`nao_sensor_msgs` page explains all msgs that can be used to read sensor information, such as joint angles, sonar readings, etc.
+:ref:`sensor_msgs` page explains all msgs that can be used to read sensor information, such as joint angles, sonar readings, etc.

-:ref:`nao_command_msgs` page explains all msgs that can be used to command the robot, to move joints, light up leds, etc.
+:ref:`command_msgs` page explains all msgs that can be used to command the robot, to move joints, light up leds, etc.

 :ref:`joints` page explains in detail, how to read sensor information and write commands for the NAO's joints, along